Phoenix-999/DNS-WebRTC-Leak-Shield/README.md

 ### Step 2: Configure /etc/resolv.conf
 Edit the `/etc/resolv.conf` file and make minimal changes, ensure it only includes essential settings like

-🟡 It is crucial to maintain the default nameserver IP address as shown in your default settings.
+🟡 It's crucial to keep the default nameserver IP address as shown in your default settings.
+If it's not working, change the IP address.
+For example, replace 127.0.0.53 with Cloudflare's IP address, 1.1.1.1.

 ```bash